Dynamic-Energy-Trading/detquantlib/README.md

 ##### How to run Invoke tasks?

-Development tasks can be executed directly from the terminal, using the `inv` (or `invoke`) command line tool.
+Invoke tasks can be executed directly from the terminal, using the `inv` (or `invoke`) command line tool.

-For guidance on the available Invoke development tasks, execute the following command in the
+For guidance on the available Invoke tasks, execute the following command in the terminal:
-terminal:

 ```cmd
 inv --list
 ```

-Use the `-h` (or `--help`) argument for help about a particular development task.
+Use the `-h` (or `--help`) argument for help about a particular Invoke task.
 For example:

 ```cmd
 inv lint -h